All Episodes

 How could you not be ready for that moment?

-I mean, they didn't even have they had no plan they all agreed on.
+I mean, they didn't even have, they had no plan they all agreed on.

-They can win the House, they can win the Senate, and that would end any future uh Schumer shift sham shows and and any of these ridiculous conspiracy theories.
+And that would end any future Schumer Schiff sham shows and any of these ridiculous conspiracy theories.

 Now, the media mob will do it, but they can't help themselves.

-They're just gonna do it because they can, but the Democrats, you take power away from them.
+But the Democrats, you take power away from them.

 They're already talking about it now.

-Well, we can still go back and impeach them over there at fake news CNN.
+Well, we can still go back and impeach them over there at Fake News CNN.

-You know, this it's not double jeopardy.
+You know, it's not double jeopardy.

-Like, you gotta be kidding me.
+Like, you got to be kidding me.

-It's it's after all of this, uh, and and what a spectacular fail.
+After all of this, and what a spectacular fail, it's incredible to me.

 At what point do you begin to care more about solving problems for the country than you care about hating Donald Trump?